INyabuto/dhis2_rapi/README.md

 # dhis2_rapi
-an API to work pull data from the dhis2
+an API to pull data from the dhis2 developer instance.